caseyg/awesome/TOPICS.md

 *   [makeplane/plane](https://github.com/makeplane/plane) - 🔥 🔥 🔥 Open Source JIRA, Linear, Monday, and Asana Alternative.
 Plane helps you track your issues, epics, and cycles the easiest way on the planet.

-*   [svix/svix-webhooks](https://github.com/svix/svix-webhooks) - The enterprise-ready webhooks service 🦀
+*   [svix/svix-webhooks](https://github.com/svix/svix-webhooks) - The open source and enterprise-ready webhooks service 🦀

 *   [avanavana/esovdb-api](https://github.com/avanavana/esovdb-api) - Public API cache proxy built on the Earth Science Online Video Database, an Airtable base, which also syncs to Zotero and broadcasts new submissions to Discord, Twitter, etc.